svenvanheugten/monorepo-quickbuild-poc/README.md

 image-tag
 ```

+## Building images
-Now run `mrpbuild` anywhere in the repository.
+Run `mrpbuild` anywhere in the repository.
 For every project directory containing a `Dockerfile`, it will generate an `image-tag` file containing the tag of the built image.

+## Deploying the built images
 To actually deploy the projects to a cluster, you'll need to use other tooling that reads these `image-tag` files and updates the resource definitions in the cluster.
+To make this easier, `mrpbuild` has the command `mrpbuild deploy`, which will run all `deploy.sh`-files found in the repository once the build completes.

 ## How does it work?
 It hashes all dependencies of a project directory by looking at the non-ignored files in that directory (and, for .NET projects, all projects referenced through `ProjectReference`s).
 That hash will become the image tag and will be written to the `image-tag` file in the same directory.